 The Dashboards Are Great

-Personally, I think the dashboards from ChangEd would be useful all on their own.
-They’re just great for tracking your student loan progress.
+Personally, I think the dashboards from Changed would be useful all on their own.
+They’re just great for tracking your debt progress.
 And they also give you a useful way to figure out how long it’ll take you to pay down your loans at the rate you’re currently going.

 Some Potential Drawbacks